Currently, we have over 3000 fully supported youth in 9 different countries. We also support nearly 2500 children from low-income households who

 No. The children who find their way to NPH have been orphaned, abused, shuffled from one family member to another.
 Like all children, they are seeking love and security, a place they can call home.
 When they come to NPH, they are told they will never be asked to leave.
 The children grow and learn in their culture and language and become contributing citizens in their own countries.
 Also, many children arrive with several brothers and sisters; it is the priority of NPH to keep families together.

 Most of our children that have family do have contact.
-We have "Visitors Day" three times a year in which children receive visitors for the day.
+In most of our homes, we have "Visitors Day" three times a year in which children receive visitors for the day.
 Families arrive and spend the day on NPH grounds and usually bring food and soda.
 The families usually consist of brothers and sisters, uncles, aunts, cousins, sometimes fathers and grandparents.
-Our older youths have every other Sunday free to visit their family.
+Our older youths have every other Sunday free to visit their biological family.

 That depends on the child and how far they want to pursue their education.
 Some children may leave NPH and start working after having finished their Vocational Training.
 Others may stay in the NPH program and attend High School or even go on to University.

 Yes.
-You are always welcome to visit if you have a godchild or are interested in one of our homes.
-You may want to check with us to see if they organize special trips to our home.
-If you want to visit one of the homes on your own, please notify your local office so they can ensure the home is aware of your travel plans and can make preparations to give you a warm welcome.
+You are always welcome to visit if you have a godchild or are interested in supporting one of our homes.
+Our visitor policy and guidelines ensures the wellbeing of our children, as well as your protection.
+If you want to visit one of the homes, please notify your local office so they can let you know about any organised trips, or help arrange your travel plans in conjunction with the home's visitor coordinator.

 Each year, various Development Offices for NPH sponsor Pequeño Tours in Canada and the United States.
-The Pequeño Tour raise awareness about the orphanages and raise funds for the NPH family.
+The Pequeño Tour raise awareness about the children and families that NPH support.
 A group of children from one of the homes perform at the Pequeño Tour with their own Ballet Folklorico dance troupe and Estudiantina (student musicians).
 Churches, schools, and other organizations host the Pequeño Tour.
 It is a wonderful mission program for churches.
 Contact us for more information.

-Sponsorship gifts are used to benefit the sponsored child and their home.
+Sponsorship gifts are used to help all the children and families in the NPH programmes in that country.
 The financial support of sponsors enables the NPH home to provide basic necessities for all of the NPH children, while giving sponsors the unique opportunity to develop a special relationship with a specific child.

-Your contribution helps provide for all the basic necessities for the child — food, clothing, medical care, an education, a beautiful home and a loving family.
+Your contribution helps provide for all the basic necessities for all of the children — food, clothing, medical care, an education, a beautiful home and a loving family.
 Through education your child is given the chance to break the cycle of poverty.
 Your sponsorship connects you with a child, who you can write to, helping you to understand how your contribution is making a difference in their life.
 For the child, sponsorship is positive, as they have the feeling that there are people on the other side of the world who care about them.
-Child Sponsorship changes these children´s lives.
+Child Sponsorship changes these children's lives.

 Most of the children have contact with extended family members, who are, for many different reasons, unable to care for these children.
 There are "Visitors Days", where family members, perhaps older siblings, uncles, aunts or cousins, arrive and spend the day on the NPH grounds, usually bringing food and other small gifts.
 Older teens usually have a free day in which they can choose to visit their family outside the NPH home.

 Yes!
 You are always welcome to visit your child!
-Spending time with the children is the best way to learn about NPH´s unique programs and facilities.
-It will also allow you to discover first-hand the effects that love, caring and acceptance have on children who once struggled to survive.
-Please contact us about organizing a trip to visit your child.
+Spending time with the children is the best way to learn about NPH's unique programs and facilities.
+Please get in touch with your local office to find out more information, including our visitor policy and guidelines.

-As long as the child is supported by NPH, your contribution is going towards the transformation of his/her life.
+As a sponsor you are helping not just your child, but all of the children in the NPH programmes.
 Sponsors are encouraged to continue their sponsorship as long as they are able.
 From time to time we may ask a sponsor to transfer his or her sponsorship to a new child.
 This may happen when a child leaves NPH.
 In the majority of cases, transfers occur when children complete their education and begin a life on their own.

 Occasionally children may leave NPH earlier.
-Children may return to live with relatives or sometimes children are unable to adjust to life in the NPH homes and leave on their own.
-These are uncommon and sad circumstances for the Directors and caregivers in the homes as well as for our sponsors.
+Children may return to live with relatives who no longer need support, or in some rare cases a child may leave the programme on their own accord.
 When a transfer is necessary, sponsors will be informed by NPH New Zealand as soon as we learn of the departure.
 There continues to be much need at the homes, so we will ask you to sponsor another child.